9 Apr-10 Apr

-Located in Lower Garden District, this hotel is within a 15-minute walk of Magazine Street and National World War II Museum.
+Located in Faubourg Lafayette, this hotel is within a 15-minute walk of Magazine Street and National World War II Museum.
 Ernest N. Morial Convention Center and Mardi Gras World are also within 1 mile (2 km).
 New Orleans Union Passenger Terminal is 15 minutes by foot.

 Good location to Bourbon street.
 Nice, comfortable hotel